-Bureau of Workforce Information & Technical Support (WITS)
+Bureau of Workforce Information and Technical Support

-On behalf of the State of Wisconsin, WITS collects and analyzes workforce information, projects employment, provides economic analysis, and offers consulting services to public and private organizations.
-WITS reports comprehensive and timely Labor Market Information (LMI) to the U.S. Department of Labor - Bureau of Labor Statistics (BLS) and makes it available to the public through four program areas: Quarterly Census of Employment and Wages (QCEW), Current Employment Statistics (CES), Local Area Unemployment Statistics (LAUS), and Occupational Employment and Wage Statistics (OEWS).
+The Labor Market Information (LMI) research analysts report comprehensive and timely data to the U.S. Department of Labor - Bureau of Labor Statistics (BLS) and makes it available to the public through four program areas: Quarterly Census of Employment and Wages (QCEW), Current Employment Statistics (CES), Local Area Unemployment Statistics (LAUS), and Occupational Employment and Wage Statistics (OEWS).

 The information on this site is updated regularly.
 The same search run at another time may produce different results.